-Excessive tardies will be considered defiance and may result in loss of privileges and possible suspension.
+Excessive tardies will be considered defiance and may result in loss of privileges and may result in a referral to a day of alternative means to suspension.

 Independent Study Contracts

 IS Contracts should be requested two weeks prior to the start date of the contract.
 This will allow teachers time to assign work to the student.